OrganismalSystemsBiology/analytic_cosinor/README.md

 ### Core Principle

 The method analyzes rhythmicity in data (such as c-Fos–positive cell counts in brain regions or voxels) using analytical cosinor analysis.
-A linear combination of sine and cosine functions at a given oscillation period can represent a sinusoidal waveform with arbitrary oscillation phase.
+A linear combination of sine and cosine functions at a given oscillation period can represent a sinusoidal waveform with an arbitrary oscillation phase.
 The weights of this linear combination are obtained by projecting the waveform onto the sine and cosine functions.

 Key properties:
 - The ratio of the two weights represents the oscillation phase
 - The norm of the weights represents similarity between the waveform and sinusoidal curves
-- These properties form the foundational concepts of Fourier transformation
+- These properties form the foundational concepts of the Fourier transformation

 Importantly, the norm of the weights is equivalent to Pearson's correlation when all vectors (sine, cosine, and waveform) are normalized to have means of 0 and lengths of 1.